gdsge/gdsge.github.io/source/example/rbc/rbc.rst

 is to calculate the conditional expectation of the object defined inside the curly brace, conditional on the current exogenous state, using the default Markov transition matrix *shock_trans*.
-Obviously, this function is meaningful only if it takes arguments realizations of variables across future exogenous states, which are defined as vector variables followed by prime (').
+Obviously, this function is meaningful only if it takes argument the realizations of variables across future exogenous states, which are defined as vector variables followed by prime (').

 This operator can also take a different transition matrix than *shock_trans*, which is used as :code:`GNDSGE_EXPECT{*|alternative_shock_trans}`.
 This can be used to solve models with heterogeneous beliefs.
+See example :ref:`Cao (2018) <Cao2018>`.

 Two other reduction operations *GNDSGE_MAX{}* and *GNDSGE_MIN{}* are defined, which are to take the maximum and the minimum of objects inside the curly brace, respectively.
 See :ref:`Utility functions`.